vighneshiyer/research-notes/thesis.md

 - Multi-abstraction integration
 - Unifying RTL sim/FireSim and TidalSim

-- Using parametric generators to produce validation stimulus for multi level sim like cache state reconstruction
-- Leveraging verification infra for validating uarch simulation
-- Leveraging simulatior independent coverage for feedback and instrumentation

 ## Advice From Others

 ### Advice from Prof. Chris Batten (11/26/2023)